cometa-rocks/cometa-website/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deployment

+* See .gitlab-ci.yml .. this get's executed every time a deployment is done
+* It prepares the archives, replaces passwords, sets the mailto adress and more
+* Then checks tries to start the container with "docker-compose up -d" and if it is up and running, it executes ./prepare.sh compile